token-tricksters/deep-learning-nlp/README.md

 - clip norm: `0.25`
 - batch size: `64`

 This allowed us to evaluate the impact of the different improvements to the model.
-The baseline model was trained at 10.000 samples per epoch.
+The baseline model was trained at 10.000 samples per epoch until convergence.

 Our multitask model achieves the following performance on:

 ### [Paraphrase Identification on Quora Question Pairs](https://paperswithcode.com/sota/paraphrase-identification-on-quora-question)